 My name is Jennifer Bentley, and I am a licensed esthetician, makeup artist, private tutor and writer living in Oklahoma City.
-My interest in makeup and skin care began during my childhood, sparked by the two greatest beauty influences in my life, my mother and my grandmother.
-Though both beautiful in outward appearance, their presences inspired in me the philosophy that true gracefulness and beauty comes from within and that cosmetics only accentuate one’s appearance.
+My interest in makeup and skin care began during my childhood, sparked by several familial beauty influences in my life, including my mother, my grandmothers, and several aunts.
+Though all beautiful in outward appearance, a few of these presences in particular inspired in me the philosophy that true gracefulness and beauty comes from within and that cosmetics only accentuate one’s appearance.
 Nevertheless, when I jokingly asked for last minute marriage advice just before strolling down the wedding aisle, my grandmother did giggle and say, “Don’t ever let him see you without your face on!”
 My mother, I believe, echoed, “At least a little mascara and blush. . . and lipstick!
 Don’t forget the lipstick!”

 Needless to say, my makeup and skin care experiences began early.
 Childhood friends will recall my attempts to inconspicuously wear blush on my cheeks in third grade, to every-so-slightly adorn my lids with sparkly blue eyeshadow in fourth grade, and to brighten my naturally dark undereyes with concealer in fifth grade.
 Equally as memorable was my commitment to a complete Estee Lauder skin care regime, including cleanser, toner, moisturizer, and possibly even eye cream (just a light, gel formula), starting in fifth grade.
 Furthermore, I still possess the journal writing assignment from sixth grade where the teacher asked what three items we would keep if stranded on a desert island.
 I wrote a complete dissertation about mascara and concealer, though I thoughtfully added a Bible as the third item.
 Also, during my sixth grade year I chose to produce lip gloss for my science fair project.
 Though I'm uncertain today how creating lip gloss from a mixture of Vaseline and various shades of my mother's discarded lipstick colors heated in a double boiler pan in our home kitchen actually qualified as an "experiment," I did successfully produce a colorful array of soothing and hydrating lip glosses encased in unique, rectangular, sliding-lid containers purchased from Klee’s gift store in Casady Square.
 Notably, we had first attempted to approach chemists in the Oklahoma City area with a request for chemical ingredients listed on the label of Revlon lipsticks; no one was able or willing to help.
 Hence the melted Vaseline/lipstick combo ensued.
 Certainly, these pre-teen experiences marked the beginning of my journey into the field of beauty.